Bianca-Pasat/MOI/docs/source/integration.rst

 The method we currently provide is Multiple Co-Inertia Analysis (MCIA).

-You can either run MCIA with your own data or choose this module as an additional step on your analyses.
+You can either run MCIA with your own data or choose this module as an additional step in your analyses.
 Check `params_mcia.yml <https://github.com/ASAGlab/MOI--An-integrated-solution-for-omics-analyses/blob/main/params_mcia.yml>`__.

 You need to provide the path in (pathmcia variable) in which you store